ChristineKitchens/Pewlett_Hackard_Analysis/README.md

 # Pewlett Hackard Analysis

 ## Overview of Pewlett Hackard Analysis
-- Pewlett Hackard noticed that several current employees are nearly at retirement age.
+- Pewlett Hackard noticed that several employees are nearing retirement age.
 In anticipation of the number of openings that will accompany the wave of retiring employees, management requested two deliverables:
    - The number of retiring employees by title.
    - The number of employees eligible for a mentorship program.